 - Trigger the deletion of a candidate’s data easily with the click of a button placed on the candidate’s profile in your instance of Greenhouse;

-Pursuant to Article 15, data subjects now have a more robust right to access their personal data that is being processed.
-Greenhouse has built a feature that enables our customers to easily respond to and execute upon requests from individuals to access the personal data concerning them called Candidate Packets.
-Specifically, you will be able to preconfigure which data should be made available to a candidate who has submitted a request for access, and then permission the access by clicking a button on the candidate profile.
-The data will then be provided to the candidate in the form of a CSV file, which will satisfy the GDPR requirement of data portability set forth in Article 20.
+Pursuant to Article 15 , data subjects now have a more robust right to access their personal data that is being processed.
+Greenhouse has built a feature that will enable our customers to easily respond to and execute upon requests from individuals to access the personal data concerning them.
+Specifically, you can preconfigure which data should be made available to a candidate who has submitted a request for access, and then permission the access by clicking a button on the candidate profile.
+The data will then be provided to the candidate in the form of a CSV file, which will satisfy the GDPR requirement of data portability set forth in Article 20 .